tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 - Silas does a wee bit of bloodletting to get rid of his migraine after that message.
 Much better.
 - There is a sign at the site where Aldor's cart was.
 It's saying coming soon with some new magical purveyor named "Vil".
 	- Sihrr notices a shimmer around the sign.
+- Silas attempts to give one of the children a tooth, but he is denied.
+He asks Keth for a favor to try to plant it on the cart.
+- We go shopping to find Silas a bed.
+He wants a nice four post bed.
 -